akhavro/hymate/energy_management_system/README.md

-# hymate
-Hymate GmbH coding challenge

-**NOTE:** Every command to be run in this tutorial should be run from respective [PROJECT] folder.

 # PROJECT: Energy Management System
 This was written with **Django**.
 The database is a simple **SQLite3**, enough for the purpose.